colinhacks/zod/README.md

 ### Deno

-Unlike Node, Deno relies on direct URL imports instead of a package manager like npm.
-Zod is available on [deno.land/x](deno.land/x).
+Unlike Node, Deno relies on direct URL imports instead of a package manager like NPM.
+Zod is available on [deno.land/x](https://deno.land/x).
 The latest version can be imported like so:

 ```ts
 import { z } from "https://deno.land/x/zod/mod.ts";